writing, but more often than not, blogging competes for the time. April 1 is

 PR.
 The

-Edelman/Intelliseek white paper on blogs and PR
+Edelman/Intelliseek white paper on blogs and PR has been useful, as have

 all the critical voices out there (and I do mean real conversational human voices).